Committee of Management

 Marie lives near Expedition Pass Reservoir and became an inaugural member of Golden Point Landcare when she and partner John had a ‘tree change’ and moved into the area in 1994.
-Her involvement in the box-ironbark forest and natural resource management was extended when she spent eight years on the Natural Resource Management Committee with the North Central Catchment Management Authority (CMA), as well as being on Connecting Country’s Management Committee and the Friends of the Box-Ironbark Forest Committee since their inception.
+Her involvement in the box-ironbark forest and natural resource management extended when she spent eight years on the Natural Resource Management Committee with the North Central Catchment Management Authority (CMA).
+Marie was a founding member of Connecting Country and the Friends of the Box-Ironbark Forest, and part of their management committees since their inception.
 Her passion is connecting the community with the surrounding natural environment and encouraging the regeneration of our native bushland.
-It might just be working, as right next to the walking track along a very altered Forest Creek landscape a Blue Caladenia appeared!
+It might just be working, as right next to the walking track along a very altered Forest Creek landscape a Blue Caladenia orchid appeared!